 By late 1944, Germany began withdrawing north through Kastoria and Florina.
 Their convoys passed near Sklithro-Zelenich, firing sporadically at suspected partisan hideouts.
 Villagers hid indoors for hours at a time.
 Rumours spread that the Germans would burn villages as they retreated.
 Some villages were burned.
 Sklithro-Zelenich was spared.

-As the last German units passed, villagers emerged cautiously.
-Liberation, however, did not bring safety.
-Macedonian communities were exhausted, devastated, and deeply politicized.
-Many had aligned with ELAS/SNOF and now hoped for cultural rights and recognition but instead faced reprisals from nationalist forces backed by the British.
+When the last German units passed, villagers emerged cautiously.
+But liberation did not bring safety.
+Instead, it ushered in a new period of uncertainty.
+Many Macedonian communities in Western Macedonia hoped that their wartime suffering and anti-fascist participation would lead to cultural recognition and greater equality but, instead faced reprisals from nationalist forces backed by the British.

 The image below is the front page of the newspaper Φλογερά Νειάτα (“Flaming Youth”), the organ (official publication) of the Regional Councils of Florina–Kastoria of EPON (Ενιαία Πανελλαδική Οργάνωση Νέων), the youth wing of EAM, the major left-wing resistance movement during WWII.
 Date: 26 October 1944